itscountvertigo/virus-spread-sim/README.md

 - Lastly, we aren't bouncing balls

 ## How to install it
-To install it, you'll need to have Python 3 installed. <ake sure you have the following modules too:
+To install it, you'll need to have Python 3 installed.
+Make sure you have the following modules too:
 - matplotlib (you can install matplotlib with ```pip install matplotlib```)
 - numpy (you can install numpy with ```pip install numpy```)